Shoes HSN Code 6403 & GST Rate in India (2026) – Leather Footwear Guide

 Conclusion

 HSN Code 6403 ensures simplified GST compliance for footwear uppers made of leather across both everyday and luxury segments.
 Under GST 2.0 reforms (effective 22 September 2025), affordable footwear up to ₹2,500 attracts just 5% GST, while premium or designer models are taxed at 18%.
-Correct classification and consistent documentation help footwear manufacturers, wholesalers, and retailers maintain compliance and cost efficiency in 2025.
+Correct classification and consistent documentation help footwear manufacturers, wholesalers, and retailers maintain compliance and cost efficiency and GST compliance in 2026..

 Also explore